frozentoad9/Neural-Machine-Translation/README.md

 #### Usage

 This will take the file kept in **data** folder.
-Default eng-fra.txt.
+Default eng-hin.txt.

     run : python main.py